ryananeff/bashir-ipy/blasr-comments.md

 preferred.
 But even in that case, it will have little effect on mapping accuracy (more on alignment accuracy).

-> No mention is made of whether or how the per­base quality estimates produced
+> No mention is made of whether or how the perÂ­base quality estimates produced
 > by sequencing instruments are used during gapped alignment.

 Base quality is not used because base quality is frequently inaccurate and it